pallets-eco/flask-classful/docs/index.rst

 Let's talk about how you can add your own methods (like we did with `random` back in the day, remember?
 Good times.)
-If you add your own methods `FlaskView` will detect them during registration and register routes for them, whether you've gone and defined your own, or you just want to let `FlaskView` do it's thing.
+If you add your own methods, `FlaskView` will detect them during registration and register routes for them, whether you've gone and defined your own, or you just want to let `FlaskView` do its thing.
 By default, `FlaskView` will create a route that is the same as the method name.
 So if you define a view method in your `FlaskView` like this::